Gemino: Practical and Robust Neural Compression for Video Conferencing: Evaluation

-\NewPara{Choosing \PF Stream Resolution.} \TheSystem is designed flexibly to work with LR frames of any size (64$\times$64, 128$\times$128, 256$\times$256, 512$\times$512) to resolve them to 1024$\times$1024 frames, and to fall back to VP8 at full resolution if it can be supported.
-VP8 can achieve a specific bitrate range at every resolution by varying how much the video is quantized.
-For instance, for our corpus of videos, we observe that 256$\times$256 frames can be compressed on average from \SI{45}{Kbps} to over \SI{100}{Kbps} range.
+\NewPara{Choosing \PF Stream Resolution.} \TheSystem is designed flexibly to work with LR frames of any size (64$\times$64, 128$\times$128, 256$\times$256, 512$\times$512) to resolve them to 1024$\times$1024 frames, and to fall back to VPX at full resolution if it can be supported.
+VP8 and VP9 achieve different bitrate ranges at every resolution by varying how the video is quantized.
+For instance, on our corpus, we observe that 256$\times$256 frames can be compressed with VP8 in the \SI{45}{Kbps}--\SI{180}{Kbps} range, but VP9 can compress even 512$\times$512 frames from \SI{75}{Kbps} onwards.
 These bitrate ranges often overlap partially across resolutions.
-This begs the question: given a target bitrate, at what resolution should the model operate to achieve the best quality?
-To answer this, we compare the synthesis quality with \TheSystem from three \PF resolutions, all at \SI{45}{Kbps} in \Tab{resolution_comparison}.
+This begs the question: given a target bitrate, what resolution and codec should the model use to achieve the best quality?
+To answer this, we compare the synthesis quality with \TheSystem atop VP8 from three \PF resolutions, all at \SI{45}{Kbps} in \Tab{resolution_comparison}.
 Upsampling 256$\times$256 frames, even though they have been compressed more to achieve the same bitrate, gives a nearly \SI{4}{dB} improvement in PSNR, more than \SI{2}{dB} improvement in SSIM, and a 0.03 improvement in LPIPS, over upsampling lower resolution frames.
-This is because the extent of super-resolution that the model learns decreases dramatically as the starting resolution is increased.
-This suggests that for any given bitrate budget, we should start with the highest resolution frames that the \PF stream can support at that bitrate, even at the cost of more quantization. \Tab{resolution_bitrate_regime} shows the resolution we choose for different target bitrate ranges in our implementation.
+This is because the extent of super-resolution that the model performs decreases dramatically at higher starting resolutions.
+This suggests that for any given bitrate budget, we should start with the highest resolution frames that the \PF stream supports at that bitrate, even at the cost of more quantization.
+This also means that if VP9 can compress higher resolution frames than VP8 at the same target bitrate, we should pick VP9. \Tab{resolution_bitrate_regime} shows the resolution and codec we choose for different target bitrate ranges in our implementation.